-- "18.
-The language of the provisions of Republic Act No. 9502, otherwise known as the Universally Accessible Cheaper and Quality Medicines Act of 2008 puts forth as mandatory not only by government health agencies and personnel, but also by all private practitioners.
+"19.
+The language of the law above-quoted puts forth as mandatory not only by government health agencies and personnel, but also by all private practitioners.
 In fact, Sec.
-6 (b) of Republic Act 6675, as amended, merely adds as an option the inclusion of the brand name of the drug product. - "19.
-Respondent-Applicant's METFOR XR and Opposer's GLUMET, being prescriptive drugs, will only be dispensed by licensed pharmacists upon the presentation of a prescription from licensed physicians.
+6 (b) of Republic Act 6675, as amended, merely adds as an option the inclusion of the brand name of the drug product.

+"20.
+Respondent-Applicant's METFOR and Opposer's GLUMET, being prescriptive drugs, will only be dispensed by licensed pharmacists upon the presentation of a prescription from licensed physicians.
 And, in prescribing the drugs, physicians are mandated to use the generic name.
-Unless indicated by private practitioners, if so desired, the brand METFOR XR or GLUMET will not even appear on physicians' prescriptions, eliminating any instance of 'unfair use' or 'undue advantage' as far as Respondent-Applicant's METFOR XR mark is concerned.
+Judicial notice must be had of the fact that physicians and pharmacists are trained to distinguish one medicine from another.
+This means that it would be much easier for them to differentiate drugs that have varying generic names and indications.
+Unless indicated by private practitioners, if so desired, the brand METFOR or GLUMET will not even appear on physicians' prescriptions, eliminating any instance of 'unfair use' or 'undue advantage' as far as Respondent-Applicant's METFOR mark is concerned.